glenvorel/waterfalls/README.md

 Visualizes duration and CPU usage of blocks of code to let you see bottlenecks in your applications.

-To use Waterfalls, you mark the blocks of code in your application that you want to measure and then run the application as you normally do.
+To use Waterfalls, you mark the blocks of code in your application that you want to time and then run the application as you normally do.
 Waterfalls runs in the background and collects the data.
-When your application exits, Waterfalls automatically generates a report and saves it.
+When your application exits, Waterfalls automatically generates and saves a report.

-To see the report, you use the `waterfalls` command which shows the measurements as a waterfall diagram.
+To see the report, you use the `waterfalls` command which shows the timings as a waterfall diagram.
 It is much easier to understand the application flow when you _see_ it, rather than trying to decipher timestamps printed to the console.

 Waterfalls handles also applications that use threading and multiprocessing.